 Large systems such as manufacturing plants, hospitals, petrochemical refineries, airports, and amusement parks are characterized by processes, flows (material, patients, passengers, information), and capacity-constrained resources.
 Because of their complexity, they are often represented by simulation models (digital twins) so that their behaviour can be predicted under different design decisions.
 Exploring the design space of these systems requires both a simulation model and a systematic way to search the space and evaluate the results.
 Students will focus on these exploration techniques and use genetic algorithms to guide the search.

-- Evaluate and present client-meaningful results of the demand analysis and design space exploration.
+- Evaluate and present client-meaningful results of the system analysis.